danNora/metropolist/README.md

 * User choose two cities to compare through text input
 * Comparison results are dynamically updated

+## Todos:

+* Add error handling for names that don't return results (i.e. aren't considered urban areas or are mistyped)
+* Fix bug where changing 1 input value but keeping the other after an initial query leads to the items appearing out of order
+    * Possible solution: clear inputs after every query

 ## Stretch Goals

 * Ability to compare urban areas in an entire country